 Ingenious: (adj.) showing cleverness at making or inventing things.

-- What an ingenious idea!
+- Example: What an ingenious idea!

 Advanced Word List for IELTS and Spoken English SET 5